T4GLTD/IIoT/HOL/IOTHubPiHackathon/3b/index.md

   <img src="/HOL/IOTHubPiHackathon/images/MXChipIotDevKit_cloud-provision.png" />
 </p>

-5. In the bottom-right status bar, check the *MXCHIP AZ3166* is shown as selected board and serial port with *STMicroelectronics* is used.
+5. In the bottom-right status bar, check the *MXCHIP AZ3166* is shown as selected board and serial port (most likely COM3) with *STMicroelectronics* is used.

 <p align="center">
   <img src="/HOL/IOTHubPiHackathon/images/MXChipIotDevKit_select-com.png" />